tuankhai292002/Vietnam-News-Genre-Classification/finetune_model/README.md

 # Fine-tuning "vietnamese-content-cls" model

-This repository contains the source code used to fine-tune and evaluate the `vietnamese-content-cls` model on Hugging Face.
+This directory contains the source code used to fine-tune and evaluate the `vietnamese-content-cls` model on Hugging Face.
 The fine-tuned model has achieved an accuracy of approximately 85% and an F1 score of around 83%.

 ## Dataset